Deterministic complexity analysis of Hermitian eigenproblems: Fast Arrowhead diagonalization

 \endgroup

-The fact that the magnitude of the denonimators and the logarithm arguments is well-defined allows us to use the seminal FMM analysis of \cite{gu1993stable,livne2002n,cai2020stable}.
+The fact that the magnitudes of the denonimators and the logarithm arguments are bounded from below allows us to use the seminal FMM analysis of \cite{gu1993stable,livne2002n,cai2020stable}.
 To the best of our knowledge, \cite{gu1993stable} is one of the first works to rigorously analyze the application of the FMM on such kernel functions with end-to-end approximation and complexity bounds.
 In Section 3.4 they achieved an error of $O\lpar \epsilon \sum_i\tfrac{|x_i|}{|\omega^2-d_i^2|} \rpar$ for the function $\Phi(\omega)=\sum_i\frac{x_i}{d_i^2-\omega^2}$, assuming that $d_i$ and $\omega$ satisfy similar interlacing properties to ours, in $O(n\log^2(1/\epsilon))$ arithmetic operations.
-This complexity translates to $O(n\log^2(\tfrac{n}{\tau\epsilon}))$ arithmetic operations, if we rescale $\epsilon$ appropriately to obtain an absolute error $O(\epsilon)$. \cite{livne2002n} used a kernel-softening approach and report similar bounds in $O(n\log(1/\epsilon))$ operations.
-More recently, \cite{cai2020stable} developed a general framework based on the matrix-version of the FMM \cite{sun2001matrix}, and provided a thorough analysis and explicit bounds similar to \cite{gu1993stable}, which apply to all the functions \eqref{eq:fmm_1}-\eqref{eq:fmm_7}.
-We refer to Section 3.1 of \cite{cai2020stable} for more details.
+This complexity translates to $O(n\log^2(\tfrac{n}{\tau\epsilon}))$ arithmetic operations, if we rescale $\epsilon$ appropriately to obtain an absolute error $O(\epsilon)$, i.e., it satisfies the guarantees of Proposition \ref{proposition:fmm} with $\xi=2$. \cite{livne2002n} used a kernel-softening approach and report similar bounds in $O(n\log(1/\epsilon))$ operations.
+More recently, \cite{cai2020stable} developed a general framework based on the matrix-version of the FMM \cite{sun2001matrix}, and provided a thorough analysis and explicit bounds similar to \cite{gu1993stable}, which can be used to obtain guarantees for all the functions \eqref{eq:fmm_1}-\eqref{eq:fmm_5}.

-In all cases where the FMM will be used, it holds that $\tau\in\Theta(\poly\tfrac{\epsilon}{n})$.
-These observations led to our $(\epsilon,\cfmm,n)$-AFMM Definition \ref{definition:fmm}.
-We remind that we do not account for floating point errors, but rather focus only on the error FMM approximation errors.
-Obtaining full, end-to-end complexity analysis under floating point errors has its own merit, and it is left as future work.
+For completeness, we summarize the main ideas and results of the aforementioned works and provide a short proof for Proposition \ref{proposition:fmm} below.
+We remind once more that we do not account for floating point errors, but rather focus only on the error FMM approximation errors.
+Obtaining full, end-to-end complexity analysis under floating point errors has its own merit, and it is left as future work. \begin{proposition}[FMM] There exists an algorithm, which we refer to as $(\epsilon,n)$-approximate FMM (or $(\epsilon,n)$-\fmmalgo, for short), which takes as input \begin{itemize} \item a kernel function $k(x)=\lcurly \log(|x|), \frac{1}{x}, \frac{1}{x^2} \rcurly$, \item $2n+m$ real numbers: $\{x_1,\ldots,x_m\}\cup \{c_1,\ldots,c_n\}\cup\{y_1,\ldots,y_n\}$, and a constant $C$, such that $m\leq n$ and for all $i\in[m],j\in[n]$ it holds that